 These are the beveled 2x2 wood pickets fastened to a 2x6 on edge at the top and fastened to the rim joist of the deck (outer band of wood in the deck frame).

 Any shape and size you can imagine can be made from wood.
-It takes a pro, and sometimes an engineer's stamp of approval, but there are unlimited options for custom styles, an example of which is shown in this deck railing picture.
+It takes a pro, and sometimes an engineer's stamp of approval, but there are unlimited options for custom styles.
 The only thing to remember when letting your design imagination run wild is that railings should be functional as well as fanciful.

-Aluminum inserts in wood deck railings are getting more popular as a sort of DIY metal deck railing without needing to weld.
+Aluminum inserts (which are added for strength) in wood deck railings are getting more popular as a sort of DIY metal deck railing without needing to weld.
 Simply drill your holes in two 2x4's on the vertical and press them together.
 Add a cap handrail and it's done.

 Aluminum pre-fab deck railings are available at most lumberyards.
 These screw-together extrusions often utilize Plexiglas (which yellows, but you can cut to size) or tempered glass inserts which either have to be used as is or made custom for the project in advance.
-The glass inserts offer safety without sacrificing the view, as shown in this deck railing picture.
+The glass inserts offer safety without sacrificing the view.

 Deck Railing Design Options